Staccato P Review: Our Range Results

 Models and Variations of the Staccato P

 Staccato pistols are available in several models; today we are looking at what is considered to be the “duty” model.
-It’s used by many LEOs and has been approved for service by more than 650 agencies.
+This duty pistol is used by many LEOs and has been approved for service by more than 650 agencies.
 There are also the CS and C2 models that are specifically designed for concealed carry.
-Lastly are the competition models the XC and XL; they offer compensated muzzle, longer barrel, and slide.
+Lastly, there are the competition models, the XC and XL, made with competitive shooters in mind.
+They offer a compensated muzzle, longer barrel, and slide.

 Many of these models allow custom laser engraving by the factory, too.